What to know about buying a house in Kentucky

 Kentucky first-time home buyer programs

-The Kentucky Housing Corporation (KHC) offers several mortgage programs that may come with assistance.
-These programs are based on standard loan programs, though KHC sets its own minimum requirements:
+The Kentucky Housing Corporation (KHC)4 offers several mortgage programs that may come with down payment assistance.
+These are based on standard loan programs, though KHC sets its own minimum requirements.Verify your home buying eligibility in Kentucky.
+Start here

 - FHA loans: 3.5% down, minimum credit score of 620

-- VA loans: Zero down payment, 620 min. score.
+- VA loans: Zero down payment, 620 credit score.
 Only for veterans, service members, and closely related groups

-- USDA (Rural Housing Service) loans: Zero down payment, 620 min. score.
+- USDA loans: Zero down payment, 620 credit score.
 Only for housing in designated rural locations

-Kentucky first-time home buyers may also be eligible for mortgage credit certificates through the KHC.
+Certain buyers may be eligible for mortgage credit certificates through the KHC.
 It says: “The tax credit provides a dollar for dollar reduction of your federal income taxes, every year you occupy the home.
-The Tax Credit is equal up to 20 percent of the annual mortgage interest paid in a calendar year.”
-And yes, it’s available even if you take the standard federal tax deduction.
+The Tax Credit is equal up to 20 percent of the annual mortgage interest paid in a calendar year.”6 And yes, it’s available even if you take the standard federal tax deduction.

 You can also get housing counseling and education through the KHC.